vmware-archive/prerequisite-code/README.md

 xcode-select --install
 ```

-If you're working on Windows then Git is bundled with Git Bash, which
+If you are working on Windows then Git is bundled with Git Bash, which
 you installed above.

 Once Git is installed clone this sample project and go to its directory.